-All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2022) and governors have been provided with and signed to say they have read and understood Part 2 of KCSIE (September 2022).
-Optional for schools, those members of staff who do not work directly with children can be given Part 1 or Annex A
+All members of our workforce, who work directly with children, have been provided with, and signed to say that they have read and understood, Part 1 of KCSIE, (September 2022).
+All SMCs have been provided with the appropriate sections of the documents and have signed to say they have read and understood the document.

 All staff members will receive appropriate safeguarding and child protection training/briefings which will be regularly updated (minimum of yearly).
 In addition, all staff members will receive safeguarding and child protection updates.
-These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and full governors meetings.
+These will be done as part of staff meetings where safeguarding will be a standing item on the agenda of every staff meeting and also SMC and Board meetings.